-Most people in the modern world listen to several genres of music thanks to the ease of access to hundreds of radio stations, streaming music services, and subscription downloads.
+Most people in the modern world listen to several genres of music thanks to the ease of access to hundreds of radio stations, streaming music services, in-store music, and subscription downloads.
 Listening to music is a much more private experience than ever before, and finding one musical genre that you love is easier than ever before.
 However, certain aspects of music work on almost all of us, which means that music can be used in a variety of settings to ease stress, inspire confidence, and increase productivity.

 - The Psychological Functions of Music Listening.
 (August 13, 2013).
 Frontiers in Psychology.

 - What Science Says About the Mood of Music.
 (July 13, 2018).
 Science Museum Blog.

 - The Neuroscience of Music.
 (January 19, 2011).
 Wired.

 - The Neuroscience of Music, Mindset, and Motivation.
 (December 29, 2012).
 Psychology Today.